PrestigeBR/PrestigeBR.github.io/_posts/2022-04-09-loadingscreens.md

 In this blog post we'll be taking a look at the *CommonLoadingScreen* plugin in specific and I'll run you through how to set it up and use it in your own projects, trust me it is incredibly easy.

-We'll be going through:
->  Plugin installation & basic setup<br>
->  Setting up unique loading screens based on context<br>
+We'll be going through plugin installation & basic setup and setting up unique loading screens based on context the same way Epic did with their Lyra content sample.
->  Modifying the plugin to allow for input so you can make loading screen minigames

 Source: [Lyra Project](https://www.unrealengine.com/marketplace/en-US/product/lyra)